Tooth fillings and everything you need to know

 The filling should be properly cleaned and cared for to ensure its effectiveness and maintain its durability.
 Please follow the instructions from the dentist and take some notes after filling, such as:

-Use a soft-bristle toothbrush and brush your teeth in moderation
+- Use a soft-bristled toothbrush and brush your teeth in moderation.
+Be sure to brush correctly to avoid harm on teeth.

 You should choose a reputable dental clinic to ensure you receive a reliable filler, a proper sterile procedure, and proper care tips after filling.